philanderson888/course-notes/random/a 1 daily.md

 up once

 up first alarm

+10 to zoe if not only in seat from 400 exactly to 700 exactly ... if i am in any other seat pay zoe ... slept in 1 10 2 20 3 30 in 14 days!!!!

+bowl of fruit or veg on desk in morning ... raw

 0.20 streak 1 2 3 ....
 5.00 streak freeze 1 2 3 to mum james john ... can do it for free if i write 'i am going back to bed because ...'